schmelling/clock_evo/README.md

 ### License

-The project is released under the CC-BY-SA 4.0 license.
+The project is released under the CC0 license.
 You can find more information [here](https://github.com/schmelling/clock_evo/blob/master/LICENSE.md).